 How To Become An Animal Nutritionist

-Do you enjoy taking care of animals?
-Are you interested in a career that would give you the opportunity to come up with feed products that would provide optimum nutrition for agricultural, zoo and pet animals?
-If the answer to these questions is in the affirmative then you can consider a career as an animal nutritionist.
-In this profession, you will be combining your knowledge of animal behavior, food processing, economics, chemistry, biochemistry and physics to come up with nutritious feed formulations for animals of all ages and types.
+An animal nutritionist combines their knowledge of animal behavior, food processing, economics, chemistry, biochemistry and physics to come up with nutritious feed formulations for animals of all ages and types.
 Thus, you can expect to come up with feeds for birds, fish and mammals depending on your work setting.

 In this profession, you will also find yourself working with other animal professionals in a variety of settings.
 You could be asked to become a consultant in agricultural farms or for a veterinarian who wants to know the nutrient formulations for pets who are suffering from a particular kind of illness.
 You may also work with scientists in the laboratory setting if you’re connected with a company that manufactures animal feeds, striving to find ways to come up with better animal feeds.
 No matter who you work with, this job will have you working with animals and observing how they react to the fed formulations you have developed.